Fact or Fiction? Film Scan Edition

-Processing affects your negative, and if it affects your negative, it affects your scan.
-Richard’s processing is tightly managed—we use the most sophisticated dip & dunk technology and run daily checks on temperature, PH, and color balance.
+We use the most sophisticated Dip & Dunk technology and we run daily checks on temperature, PH, and color balance.
 That means that from year to year, our processing results are super-consistent.
-That stability carries over to the consistency of your scans, too, and your negatives will last a lifetime.
+That stability carries over to the consistency of your scan image quality, too, so your negatives will last a lifetime.

 The process of scanning has multiple steps.

 Before your negatives even touch the scanner, we feed the physical roll of film through a dust brush and vacuum—this removes static and surface dust.
 Then, each frame is previewed in the scanner, and a super-skilled technician makes the necessary adjustments.